tuhuynh27/jiny/docs/src/guide/education.md

 Jiny is just a couple of thousands lines of Java SE code.
 Essentially, there is no magic implemented under-the-hood, which makes it easy to reason about the program's logic flows.

-- No annotations, no implicit
+- No annotations, no implicit state
 - No global static state
 - No reflection
 - No configuration files
 - No JavaEE, no Servlet, no Servlet container

-Jiny does not care how you build your app, so any knowledge obtained while working with a Jiny project should transfer easily to other (non-Jiny) projects.
+Unlike restrictive traditional application frameworks, Jiny is **not a restrictive framework**, and thus doesn't force you a correct way to write a web application.
+Instead Jiny give you a lot of useful bricks and let you create your server the way you want to, with a minimum of fuss, in your favorite JVM language.

 ## Good documentations and tutorials

 Jiny’s documentation is example-based rather than technical, which allows new users to copy snippets and experiment with them.
-Jiny also has examples for most common tasks that software engineers have to solve when starting web-programming.
+Jiny also has examples for most common tasks that software engineers have to solve when starting server-side programming.

 ## Asynchronous programming support